manojdhumal24/Machine-Learning/README.md

-This repository contains machine learning projects and notebooks for the course of Feel free to checkout and explore.
+This repository contains machine learning projects and notebooks for the learning content Feel free to checkout and explore.

 ### NOTE ABOUT THE Notebook Diff: